Kyriosity/read-write/README+/software/design/drive/README.md

 </picture><br />
 <i>Bounded Contexts</i>
 </td><td>

-<p>If <i>domain-driven</i> is a distinct approach, there must be alternatives without that.
-And I <b>doubt there are</b>...</p>
+If <i>domain-driven</i> is a distinct approach, there must be alternatives without that.
+And I <b>doubt there are</b>...

-<p></p>Software as a phenomenon abstracts domains, explicitly or implicitly, from nothing else.
-Domain Drive is a permanent force (like the gravitation of abstractions).</p>
+### Software as a phenomenon abstracts domains, explicitly or implicitly. _Domain Drive_ is a permanent force (like the gravitation of abstractions).

-<p>One of the motives and benefits of object-oriented design is that it directly maps to domains, though one may break it with wrong and overladen hierarchies and bad naming.</p>
+One of the motives and benefits of object-oriented design is that it directly maps to domains, though one may break it with wrong and overladen hierarchies and bad naming.

 <blockquote><p>DDD-tempered code is adverse to names such as <code>utility</code>, <code>service</code>, <code>handler</code>, or <code>data</code> (unless these are conventions of platforms/frameworks).</p></blockquote>

 <p align="center"><b>I can't help bringing even more heresy:</b></p>

-<p><b>D&thinsp;D&thinsp;D&thinsp;</b> is so innate that studying it is like learning the alphabet of spoken tongues.
-Flipped in the mirror and with a deep analysis of segments.</p>
+<b>D&thinsp;D&thinsp;D&thinsp;</b> is so innate that studying it is like learning the alphabet of spoken tongues.
+Flipped in the mirror and with a deep analysis of segments.
 </td></tr></table>

 ### R&thinsp;E&thinsp;V&thinsp;E&thinsp;R&thinsp;S&thinsp;E&nbsp; there?